ArashMehraban/fem-elasticity/README.md

 be imported by the code.
 Make sure all mesh folders have been removed from path before running code.

-I) Runnning L2 Projection problem:(Under Construction)
+I) Runnning L2 Projection problem:

   1) Save all functions (.m files) starting with "get_" along with runL2projection.m in a folder in MATLAB path